Cray-HPE/docs-csm/operations/spire/xname_validation.md

 ## Disable Xname Validation

-In order to disable xname validation you need the docs-csm RPM installed and the CSM 1.2.5 or newer tarball extracted somewhere on the node you are enabling it from.
-In the command example below the CSM 1.2.5 tarball is extracted to `/etc/cray/upgrade/csm/csm-1.2.5/tarball`.
+In order to disable xname validation, you need the `docs-csm` RPM installed and the CSM 1.2.5 or newer tarball extracted somewhere on the node you are disabling it from.
+In the command example below, the CSM 1.2.5 tarball is extracted to `/etc/cray/upgrade/csm/csm-1.2.5/tarball`.

 Disabling xname validation requires the reinstallation of the spire server and rejoining all nodes to spire.
 The `xnamevalidation.sh` script handles this for NCNs and Storage nodes.
-Compute and UAN nodes will need to be restarted after the `xnamevalidation.sh` script has finished running.
-If you do not restart these nodes then they will be unable to acquire JWTs from spire.
+Compute and UAN nodes will need to be rebooted after the `xnamevalidation.sh` script has finished running.
+If you do not reboot Compute or UAN nodes, they will be unable to acquire JWTs from spire.

-### Example Commands
+### Example Commands To Disable

 ```bash
 CSM_RELEASE=1.2.5
 cd /etc/cray/upgrade/csm/csm-${CSM_RELEASE}/tarball/csm-${CSM_RELEASE}
 /usr/share/doc/csm/scripts/operations/xnamevalidation.sh disable
 ```

 Example Output

 ```bash